ibm-cloud-docs/cis/logpull.md

 ---
 copyright:
   years: 2018, 2019
-lastupdated: "2019-01-10"
+lastupdated: "2019-01-11"
 ---

 # Logpull

 IBM customers can access the Logpull service on Enterprise accounts.
-This service allows users to consume request logs over HTTP using a RESTful API.
+This service allows users to consume request logs over HTTP using a [CLI](cli/cli-log.html).
-This API provides a method for customers to access a domain’s request logs using an IAM token.

 These logs contain data related to the connecting client, the request path through the network, and the response from the origin web server.